 More Fantasy News

-Dillon finished fourth in the Consumers Energy 400 at Michigan International Speedway Sunday afternoon.
+Dillon finished third in the Daytona 500 at Daytona International Speedway Sunday night.